jaelin215/wesplit-demo/README.md

 ## License:
 - MIT License
-- I would appreciate if you quote my name and the link to this GiHub repo if you reference this code.
+- I would appreciate if you quote my name and the link to this GitHub repo if you reference this code.
 Thanks!
 ----